 This effort begins with Tiffany Smith, the Director of Middle School, and is grounded in The BVR Student.
 During her tenure as director—and with assistance from Associate Director of the Middle School Ann Bevan Hollos—Tiffany has instituted norms in the Middle School community and effective strategies for engaging students and families.
 This includes asking students to share what a particular “BVR Student” skill or habit means to them in our Middle School Meetings, and occasionally giving families opportunities to share middle school moments with students through the recap of these meetings.
 For the Middle School faculty and staff, she has facilitated conversations that ask them to contemplate their relationships with students, examine their instructional practices, and engage in self-reflection.

 Others in the MS assume essential roles when it comes to DEI—with the entire community expected to fully engage in the work.

-- The Associate Director of Support Services Terri Flannery helps faculty develop equitable learning communities in their classroom with the focus on a student-centered approach.
+- The Associate Director of Academic Services Terri Flannery helps faculty develop equitable learning communities in their classroom with the focus on a student-centered approach.
 This encourages teachers to get to know each student and create a sense of community where each individual feels valued.
 Once trust is established, students become open to receiving critical feedback from teachers and classmates and take academic risks.

-- MS faculty design lessons that encourage empathy, challenge students to go beyond their comfort zone, and allow students to engage in thought-provoking conversations about identity and social justice—or foster cross-category friendships and empathy through effective peer collaboration
+- MS faculty design lessons that encourage empathy, challenge students to go beyond their comfort zone, and allow students to engage in thought-provoking conversations about identity, civic engagement, and social justice—or foster cross-category friendships and empathy through effective peer collaboration